Ryukyuan religion: Yuta

-95% of yuta are women, according to Matayoshi/Trafton in their book, Ancestors Worship.
+95% of yuta are women, according to Matayoshi and Trafton in their book, Ancestors Worship.
 They use certain rituals, dream analysis, and knowledge of case history in combination with contact with spirits.
 They often act as counselor, solving intra-family problems that may be generations old by talking with family members both living and dead to find the roots of issues.
 These issues can range from a child's poor school performance due to lack of parental attention, to an individual's alcoholism being the psychological result of the neglect of certain ancestors.
 Yuta also possess the ability to call and banish spirits, and thus are employed in cases of clinging or angry spirits ("hauntings" or "curses").
 Many may possess the power to predict disasters such as earthquakes and typhoons, or may display other powers, such as healing or divining the location of wells or lost/stolen objects.

 Yuta receive their calling through the experience of mental and physical conditions known as kami-daari.
 The typical disorders of kami-daari include a variety ailments from loss of appetite to hematemesis.

-While experiencing the symptoms of kami-daari, the soon-to-be yuta visits an usagiya, sanjinsou, or an practicing yuta to confirm that their symptoms are truly kami-daari.
+While experiencing the symptoms of kami-daari, the soon-to-be yuta visits an usagiya, sanjinsou, or a practicing yuta to confirm that their symptoms are truly kami-daari.
 If she is confirmed to be experiencing kami-daari, she begins her journey to priestesshood.
 However, not all of those who experience kami-daari seek help from local shamans or priestesses.
 If she does not seek priestesshood and perform her ritual duties, it is thought that she will never be freed from her sufferings caused by kami-daari, become insane, as well as call misfortunes to her family and self.